NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/3UvROEL.png" height="80%" width="80%" alt="NIC settings"/>
 </p>
 <p>
-Now we need to set the IP configuration to a static IP address.
-Just go to the newly created vm and follow what I have highlighted.
-This will get you to where you can change the address from dynamic to static.
+Now we'll set the IP configuration to a static IP address.
+Just go to the newly created VM and follow what I have highlighted.
+This will allow you to change the address from dynamic to static.
 </p>
 <br />